1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 Policy Statement

-The University has multiple procedures in place for procuring goods and services which eliminate the need for individual faculty, staff and students to expend their personal funds.
-If a purchase is deemed by Purchasing Services to be unauthorized, a misuse notice will be sent to the department contact.
-This notice allows the purchaser to justify the purchase and provide any additional details pertinent to the purchase.
-Purchases charged against University funds not made in accordance with University policies as stated in the Finance Policies and Procedures Manual will be the personal responsibility of the individual placing the order.
+This form and associated supporting documentation provide the purchaser with all information necessary to define the commitment and justify the purchase.
+Purchases charged against University funds not made in accordance with University policies as stated in the Finance Policies and Procedures Manual may be the personal responsibility of the individual placing the order.

 Exceptions

-2. Rental or purchase of real property, administered through the University Property Office.
+2. Rental or purchase of real property administered through the University Property Office.

 Additional Information